Tepexic/Tepexic/README.md

 When I'm away from keyboard, I like to cook, play football, brew something (mead, beer, coffee) or get some home improvement done.
 I'm into Sci-Fi and fantasy novels, movies, videogames and TV shows.
 [Here's a PDF version of my CV (92 KB)](https://tepexic.com/CV_JesusVelazquez.pdf)

-- :wrench: Front end development with Vue
+- :wrench: Working: on front end development with Vue
-- :pencil: Learning TS and Vue 3
+- :pencil: Learning: web3.js and Solidity
 - :relaxed: Pronouns: he/him

 ### You can also find me on